Will Houston cover the spread vs. Xavier? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Houston has an average point total of 125.3 in its contests this year, 13.2 fewer points than this game's over/under.

-- The Cougars have a 4-3-0 record against the spread this season.

-- Houston has been listed as the favorite four times this season and has won all of those games.
+- Houston has been at least a -450 moneyline favorite four times this season and won all of those games.

-- The Cougars are undefeated in four games this season when favored by -375 or more on the moneyline.
+- The moneyline for this contest implies a 81.8% chance of a victory for the Cougars.

+- The Musketeers have played as an underdog of +320 or more just one time this year and came away with a loss in that game.

-- Sportsbooks have implied with the moneyline set for this matchup that Houston has a 78.9% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that Xavier has a 23.8% chance of pulling out a win.

 Houston vs. Xavier Over/Under Stats